-Pradyuman Thakur murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative
+Ryan school murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative - Firstpost

 The CBI also examined a crucial piece of CCTV footage, which it was said was ignored in the previous investigation.
 The footage showed the movement of people in and out of the toilet, on the basis of which it narrowed the list of suspects.

-CBI sources told CNN-News 18 that the accused was seen leaving the toilet just three minutes after Pradyuman entered the toilet.
+CBI sources told CNN-News 18 that the accused was seen leaving the toilet just three minutes after the boy entered the toilet.
 He was also the first person to leave the scene of the crime according to the footage, the TV channel reported.

 The probe agency found evidence which revealed that the teenager did not take the normal route to his classroom after the incident and he did not meet any staff or teachers until 30 minutes after the crime, after which he alerted the gardener.
 The CBI concluded that the accused's conduct was "abnormal".

 Then, the mobile records of all suspects were scrutinised and examined by the CBI's special crime team, which revealed that although the Class 11 student had planned a killing on 8 September, he had not identified his target.
-It was a coincidence that Pradyuman reached the toilet and became a victim of senior student's ghastly plan, sources added.
+It was a coincidence that the child had reached the toilet and became a victim of senior student's ghastly plan, sources added.

 The CBI also found no evidence against the school bus conductor Ashok Kumar, who was the prime accused according to the Gurugram Police.